muhammadzaheer/AP_labs/Lab4_Spider/README.md

 Spider's API:

 s.index (File root)
-    Builts an in memory index for root
+    Builts an in memory index for root.
     Accepts a file handler of your root directory

 s.search (String keyword)